SamiaKabir/Interactive-Bias-Debug-and-Visualization/README.md

 **Instructions to set up the new React app hosted on the Flask server**

-1. Create a new directory e.g. "temp" inside root directory and create a React app inside that directory.
+1. Name the "frontend" directory something else, e.g. "temp".
+Create a new directory "frontend" inside root directory and create a React app inside that directory.
-2. Use the package.json given inside the frontend folder and replace the new one with it.
+2. You can either Use the package.json given inside the "temp" folder and replace the new one with it. <br/>
+    Or copy "scripts" from "package.json" in "temp" and replace your "scripts" with it and copy "proxy" from the package.json in "temp" and add that to your package.json.
-3. Replace the public and src folder in your directory with the ones in "frontend" directory.
+3. Replace the public and src folder in your directory with the ones in "temp" directory.
-4. Delete the old "frontend" directory and name your "temp" directory "frontend"
+4. Delete the old frontend directory or "temp" directory in this case.
 5. You need to have **yarn** installed in order to run the react app on your Flask server.
 6. After intsalling yarn, add all yarn dependencies.
     If you go to the frontend folder and run the command **yarn start**, it will show you what packages you need to add to yarn